 Texas A&M University-Commerce Mesquite Metroplex is conveniently located between I-30, LBJ 635 and Hwy 80 in Mesquite, approximately 1.4 miles south of Eastfield Community College.
-This facility consists of 15 traditional classrooms, two interactive video (ITV) rooms, two computer labs, a teaching computer lab, seminar area, library, conference room and faculty/staff offices.
+This facility consists of 10 traditional classrooms, two interactive video (ITV) rooms, computer lab, seminar area, library, conference room and faculty/staff offices.
 This facility is shared by Texas A&M University-Commerce and the Mesquite Independent School District.
 Available at this facility are master's degrees in educational leadership, curriculum & instruction, secondary education, special education, and organizational, learning & technology as well as courses supporting other programs such as psychology and social work.
 Onsite security and free parking are provided.